 Do you support the defense and aerospace companies in the greater Cleveland area?

 Northeast Ohio has significant aerospace and defense presence, including NASA Glenn Research Center in Brook Park and suppliers throughout the region.
 We've supported defense contractors with CMMC compliance, secure communications infrastructure, and the IT/OT segmentation that DoD contract requirements mandate.
-The Wright-Patterson proximity to Dayton serves one cluster; NASA Glenn creates a different set of requirements in Northeast Ohio, and we understand both.
+The Wright-Patterson proximity to Dayton serves one cluster; NASA Glenn creates a different set of requirements in Northeast Ohio, and I understand both.

 Southwest Ohio · Miami Valley

-Dayton, Ohio — Business Telecom & IT
+Dayton, Ohio, Business Telecom & IT

 How do you support defense contractors in the Wright-Patterson area?

-Wright-Patterson Air Force Base is the largest single-site employer in Ohio, and its contractor ecosystem spans hundreds of companies in the Dayton metro — from large primes to small engineering shops.
+Wright-Patterson Air Force Base is the largest single-site employer in Ohio, and its contractor network spans hundreds of companies in the Dayton metro — from large primes to small engineering shops.
 We have direct experience helping Dayton-area defense contractors implement CMMC Level 2 controls, achieve DFARS compliance, and maintain the cybersecurity posture required to work on controlled unclassified information (CUI).
 We understand the NIST SP 800-171 framework and provide the documentation your System Security Plan requires.

 What telecom carriers serve the Dayton market?